As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 - Preheat the oven to 350ºF (177ºC).
 Grease and flour (or use homemade cake release) two 8-inch round cake pans.
 Set aside.

 - In a large bowl, whisk together the granulated sugar, brown sugar, flour, cocoa powder, baking powder, baking soda, and salt.
 Set aside.

 - In a small bowl, whisk together the eggs, vegetable oil, and vanilla extract until completely combined.
 Pour the wet ingredients into the dry ingredients, add the coffee, and whisk or stir the batter until everything is combined.

 - Divide the batter evenly between the prepared pans.
 Bake for 28-30 minutes, or until a toothpick inserted into the center of the cake comes out mostly clean.
-Remove from the oven and allow to cool completely on a wire cooling rack before assembling.
+Remove from oven and allow cakes to cool in the pans completely on a wire rack before removing and assembling.

 - In a medium size bowl with a handheld mixer or in the bowl of stand mixer fitted with the paddle attachment, beat butter on medium speed until smooth (about 3 minutes).

 - Decrease mixer speed to low.
 Add powdered sugar, and remaining ¼ cup of cooled coffee, and salt.
 Increase mixer speed to to high and beat until completely combined (approximately 2-3 minutes).
 If frosting is too thick, add more liquid to desired consistency (you can use milk, cream, water, or more coffee).
 If it is too thin, add more powdered sugar.